 The CBRS Alliance is looking more and more powerful every day.
 The group, which advocates for LTE services in the 3.5 GHz Citizens Broadband Radio Service (CBRS) spectrum, now boasts all four major US cellular carriers (AT&T, Verizon, T-Mobile, and Sprint), cable giants Comcast and Charter, as well as Google, Intel, Nokia, and Qualcomm.
-It's easy to see why the cellular carriers and cable industry would be interested in this newly available RF spectrum.
+It’s easy to see why the cellular carriers would be interested in more available spectrum, but what is driving Google and other cable companies’ interests in the band?
+This post will examine what the CBRS spectrum is, why it is an attractive deployment option for cellular and non-wireless operators alike, and how this affects IoT business strategy moving forward.

 1. Incumbents: Existing users (e.g. US Naval Radar, DoD personnel) get permanent priority as well as site-specific protection for registered sites.